Gilligan’s Island Transcript

 Gilligan strikes at the butterfly with his net but the butterfly flies away before the net falls.
 Gilligan looks in the net, but the butterfly has eluded him.

-Mary Ann, dressed in black swimming suit and a bathing cap, prepares to dive into the lagoon.
+MARY ANN, dressed in a black one-piece swimming suit and a bathing cap, prepares to dive into the lagoon.
 She drapes her towel on a large tree nearby.
 Mary Ann dives into the water.

 EXT.
 JUNGLE - DAY